cgogn/cgogn.github.io/index.md

 #### CellFilter

-A CellFilter encaspsule a Mesh object, by adding some boolean functions, which allow to select the cells you want to traverse.
+A CellFilter encaspsule a Mesh object by adding a boolean functions on each type of cell you want to filer.
+Once CellFilter is created, it can be used as a normal mesh in a foreach.
-The most simple Mask takes the form of a callable, that takes as parameter the same type of Cell than the _processing_ callable.
-This *filtering0 callable returns a boolean value, and for each cell of the map, the _processing_ callable will only be called if the _filtering_ callable evaluated to true.

 In the following example, the function will print only the faces for which the area is above a given threshold:
 ```c++